Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

 > Note that the names of the repository and the project are pretty long.
 On Windows, you probably want to clone this repository close to a disk root.

-### Step 2:  Register the sample with your Azure Active Directory tenant and configure the code accordingly
+### Step 2:  Register the sample with your Azure Active Directory tenant, create a certificate and configure the code

 There are two options:
- - Option 1: you run the `Configure.ps1` PowerShell script which creates two applications in the Azure Active Directory, (one for the client and one for the service), and then updates the configuration files in the Visual Studio projects to point to those two newly created apps
+ - Option 1: you run the `Configure.ps1` PowerShell script which creates two applications in the Azure Active Directory, (one for the client and one for the service), creates a certificate on your local machine, and then updates the configuration files in the Visual Studio projects to point to the newly created apps and certificate.
  - Option 2: you do the same manually.

 If you want to understand in more depth what needs to be done in the Azure portal, and how to change the code (Option 2), please have a look at [Manual-Configuration-Steps.md](./Manual-Configuration-Steps.md).
 Otherwise (Option 1), the steps to use the PowerShell are the following: